George Floyd reaction: Europe heeds call for fresh protests | DW | 07.06.2020

 All times in Coordinated Universal Time (UTC/GMT)

-The Italian city of Milan, recently the epicenter of the coronavirus outbreak in Europe, saw several thousand people attend a protest.
+The Italian city of Milan, once the epicenter of the coronavirus outbreak in Europe, saw several thousand people.
 Many of the crowds were migrants or the children of migrants, and some signs referred to the controversial law that makes it impossible for foreigners born in Italy to receive citizenship until they are 18 years old.
 Many protesters wore masks and gloves.
+Similar protests took place in Rome and other Italian cities.

-In Germany, protests in cities like Cologne and Berlin were more subdued on Sunday after tens of thousands turned out a day earlier.
+In Germany, protests in cities like Cologne and Berlin were more subdued after tens of thousands turned out on Saturday.
+Some 93 people were arrested on Saturday night in the German capital after the rally officially ended, but Sunday’s protests saw people peacefully gathering at the US embassy.

-Peaceful anti-racism protesters demonstrated at the US embassy in Budapest, Hungary, where hundreds of people gathered for speeches and music.
-The crowd knelt and maintained silence for 8 minutes, 46 seconds, the amount of time a white Minneapolis police officer knelt on unarmed black man George Floyd’s neck before he was killed.
+In Budapest, Hungary, hundreds of peaceful anti-racism protesters gathered for speeches and music.
+The crowd knelt and maintained silence for 8 minutes, 46 seconds, the amount of time a white Minneapolis police officer kneeled on unarmed black man George Floyd’s neck before he was killed.

+In the UK, protests went ahead in London, Glasgow, Manchester and Bristol despite government warning for people to stick to small groups.

+In the coastal city of Bristol, once the center of the British slave trade, the statue of influential slave trader Edward Colston was ripped down by protesters and thrown into the harbor.
+Protesters also kneeled on the statue’s neck for nearly nine minutes.
+In London, social media images showed the statue of wartime UK Prime Minister Winston Churchill was defaced with the words "was a racist."

-Further protests were reported in Glasgow, Marseilles, Krakow and many more cities.
-Several European lawmakers have condemned protests because of a lack of social distancing.
+Further protests were reported in Marseilles, Krakow, Oslo and countless more cities.
+Authorities have condemned people for not sticking to social distancing measures.

 16:41 US Attorney General William Barr has said that he "doesn’t think the law enforcement system in the US is systematically racist."
 Speaking on US TV, he said he believes policies to address racism with the police are working.
 "I think the reform is a difficult task but I think it is working and progress has been made."